sjl/splice.vim/site/index.markdown

 Yes, that's some (relatively) new stuff.
 No, I'm not going to support anything less than that.

-Threesome is a merge tool which means you'll be working with it on your development machine, not over SSH on your servers.
+Splice is a merge tool which means you'll be working with it on your development machine, not over SSH on your servers.

 If you can't be bothered to run up-to-date versions of your tools on your main